andars/bits-of-rust/README.md

 ##Size comparison

 In my builds, the C implementation of this watchface clocks in at 920 bytes, and this version is (currently) at 1674 bytes.
-There is probably some tricks I could find to decrease that, because I haven't tried at all yet.
+There are probably some tricks I could find to decrease that, because I haven't tried at all yet.

 #reminder